joycechungyt/my-llama-chatbot/README.md

 ### Chatbot Functionality

-The chatbot is capable of [list the features or functionalities of the chatbot, e.g. answering questions, providing information, etc.].
+The chatbot is capable of answering questions, providing information, and has memory (it can remember the last 5 user messages).

 ### Streamlit Interface

 The chatbot is built using Streamlit, which provides a simple and intuitive way to create a user-friendly interface for the chatbot.
-The interface includes [list the components of the interface, e.g. text input field, output display, etc.].
+The interface includes text input field, output display, sidebar to input user API key, and a title for the chatbot.

 **Future Development**
 --------------------

-In the future, I plan to [list any planned updates or enhancements to the chatbot, e.g. adding more features, improving accuracy, etc.].
+In the future, I plan to add more features to the chatbot, eg. enhance memory capability even further.

 **Conclusion**
 --------------